akononovicius/physRisk-content-repository/articles/2019/productive-year.md

 Note that our history stretches back into 2006 and some of the data is not reflected in the graph above.
 Here we do not account for the posts, which where written in Lithuanian only.
-While most of these are not lost and are safely stored, their recovery is somewhat complicated matter.
+While most of these are not lost and are safely stored, their recovery and proper translation is a bit more complicated matter.

 So far the plan for this year (2019) is to continue our recently started series of posts on [opinion dynamics](/tag/opinion-dynamics/).
 What will come next only